harsh-miv/system-design-primer/README.md

 * Additional logic is needed to promote a slave to a master.
 * See [Disadvantage(s): replication](#disadvantages-replication) for points related to **both** master-slave and master-master.
+* Downtime and possibly loss of data when a master fails All writes also have to be made to the master in a master-slave design Each additional slave add some load to the master since the binary log have to be read and data copied to each slave

 #### Master-master replication